Kobe Bryant is the 3rd highest-scoring professional basketball player of all time.

 The same is true in your life.

 Although you aren’t a professional basketball player, you have your own set of goals, responsibilities, and opportunities to pursue each day.

-You could say that the “game” in life is to make the most of these days by spending your time on the things that matter to you.
+You could say that the “game” in life is to make the most of these days by investing your energy, attention, and time in the things that matter to you most.

 But in addition to what you are doing, how you show up to those activities matters just as much.
 (Which is why managing your energy is such an important practice.)

 Most people fall into a habit of doing whatever they feel like in the moment.
-After all, the beginning and end of the day is when we are groggiest.
+After all, the beginning/end of the day is when we are groggiest (aka most impulsive.)

 - Irregular focus